 - Ensure the chair establishes a quorum before proceeding.
 A quorum is the majority of the council members, or if a position is vacant, a majority of the remaining members. - Upon approval of the minutes by resolution, have the chair of the meeting sign the minutes. - Record minutes of the meeting (usually in draft form). - Record accurately all decisions made by council in resolution form.
 Read the written resolution back to council prior to council's vote on the resolution.
 No council member can individually make decisions for council; motions must be moved, seconded and voted on.
 Note in the minutes whether the resolution has been carried or defeated by council as a whole.
 Carried resolutions become a legal binding action of council.
-Decisions must be made by a majority of council members present at the meeting. - Note all decisions of council that require follow-up, ex. correspondence to be handled, information to be obtained, etc. - Assist council in decision making by being familiar with legislation, regulations and policies under which councils operate (ex.
-The Northern Affairs Act, Council Compensation regulation, NAMPP) and provide well-researched reports containing options and a recommended course of action to address issues.
+Decisions must be made by a majority of council members present at the meeting. - Note all decisions of council that require follow-up, ex: correspondence to be handled, information to be obtained, etc. - Assist council in decision making by being familiar with the governing provincial and federal legislation (acts and regulations) and policies (department and community) under which councils operate (ex: the act, Council Compensation regulation, NAMPP, community respectful workplace and harassment prevention policy) and provide wellresearched reports containing options and a recommended course of action to address issues.